How It Works: Credit Scores and Our Lending Decisions

 Those rules vary based on the product, but they generally break down into three areas:

 • Ability to pay: This reflects your income, any debt, and your expenses.
 The most important question SoFi tries to answer is common sense: do you have enough money each month to meet your existing financial obligations and make your new SoFi payment?
 This differs from many lenders who instead may only look at your debt-to-income ratio.

 • Credit history: We look at all of the activity in your credit history ‒ your FICO score, the number of current loans you have, your payment and inquiry history, and how long you’ve used credit responsibly.
 Negative marks on your credit history, known as “derogatories”, hurt your chances of being approved because we think those past negative marks make it just more likely you could miss a payment on a new loan.

-• Stability of income: By looking at your education history and career path, we’re able to determine how likely your income is to stay at a certain rate or grow.
-And if you have more robust experience in your field, you’re more likely to be able to repay your loan in a downturn.
+• Stability of income: By looking at a number of factors, including your financial history and monthly income versus expenses, we’re able to determine how likely your income is to stay at a certain rate or grow over time.

 As we continue to innovate new technology and optimize our algorithms, we’ll get even better at understanding someone’s holistic financial picture with this same basic information.
 And by gaining a better understanding, we can continue to offer you great rates, great customer service, and exclusive member benefits.

 SoFi Lending Corp. is licensed by the Department of Business Oversight under the California Financing Law, license number 6054612.